 We did roughly one unit study a week during the review period.
 Sometimes we would do the reading one day and then the kids would work on the projects the following day, while at other times they completed a whole lesson or two in one day if they were excited about it.
 There’s a lot of flexibility with these unit studies, which I really appreciate.

-This unit study goes back to the first thanksgiving and the English settlers arriving and becoming friendly with the natives peoples of what was the New Land at that time.
+The Thanksgiving unit study goes back to the first thanksgiving and the English settlers arriving and becoming friendly with the natives peoples of what was the New Land at that time.
 It continues up through time with Presidents making proclamations each year until an official holiday was created.
 It was interesting to note that the date chosen was based on shop owners wanting to get the most sales in before Christmas…some things really don’t change with time!
 And finally…I have discovered what the Turkey Pardon is – I’ve heard it mentioned before but didn’t know what it related to.

 One of the activities for this unit was to make poster collages with things students are thankful for under the headings of Freedom, Peace, and Provision.
 I have, unfortunately misplaced the posters the children made for this, but I will share them as soon as that famous safe spot has been revealed.

-This holiday isn’t just all about trade unions, although that was a big part of it; but the abolition of child labour for long hours each day, six days a week, was important.
+Labor Day isn’t just all about trade unions, although that was a big part of it; but the abolition of child labour for long hours each day, six days a week, was important.
 It provided a way to better health, education, and a happier childhood.
 We compared the images and discussions in this unit to how life was here in the United Kingdom during Victorian times and how life is today.

 One of the projects in this unit was to make protest posters, and my children went on their own little march.
 Just in case the neighbours didn’t think we’re weird enough, there are our kids outside marching and shouting for the end of child labour…until I told them to come in and finish their chores (!).

-This is essentially the same as Remembrance Day in Canada, and Remembrance Sunday here in the UK.
+Veterans Day is essentially the same as Remembrance Day in Canada, and Remembrance Sunday here in the UK.
 It’s a time to honour those who fought not just in the World Wars, but every conflict.
 What was life like during the World Wars?
 Examine the posters of the time and learn about rations.

 The children made paper poppy pins for one of their activities, and then copied out In Flanders Fields, by fellow Canadian, John McCrae.
 It’s interesting to note that there is a road in town called McCrea, and at the end of it stands some old concrete lookout buildings that watched for German bombers coming across the Irish Sea and up Belfast Lough.
 Then they each drew a picture of the images the poem brought to them.